 The Latin Quarter's winding, cobblestone streets remind us of what the medieval city of Paris looked like, when the original scholars of the Sorbonne university roamed the streets speaking Latin.
-Unlike many other Paris arrondissements, the Latin Quarter was largely spared the sweeping renovations of Baron Haussmann, and so today retains more of its ancient feel.
-From the tumble of food stalls on Rue Mouffetard to the stately Jardin des Plantes, the mighty Pantheon, and the historic Cluny Museum, there's a lot to see and do in this student and university quartier.
+Built by the Romans, it is, in fact, the oldest district in Paris.
+Today, the Latin Quarter (the 5th Arrondissement) retains its ancient feel as it was largely spared the sweeping renovations of Baron Haussmann.
+From the food stalls on Rue Mouffetard to the Jardin des Plantes, the Pantheon, and the historic Cluny Museum, there's a lot to see and do in the Latin Quarter.

 1. Dinner & Show at Paradis Latin Cabaret… The most popular evening in the Latin Quarter.